gwexploratoryaudits/r2b2/docs/audit_design_guide.md

 ## Setting up Development Environment

 1. Create a base branch for working on the new audit.
-  - Example: If your audit was named Sarah, first create a branch named `sarah` off of master.
+  - Example: If your audit was named Sarah, first create a branch named `sarah` off of main.
   First check what branch you are working on:
 ```
 $ git status
-On branch master
+On branch main
 ...
 ```
-If you are not on `master`, run:
+If you are not on `main`, run:
 ```
-$ git checkout master
+$ git checkout main
 ```
-Finally, checkout your branch from `master` and create a remote version of that branch:
+Finally, checkout your branch from `main` and create a remote version of that branch:
 ```
 $ git checkout -b sarah
 $ git push -u origin sarah
 ```
   - Feel free to create branches of of this base branch as you work on developing the audit, but keep in mind that branches should be used for larger changes/additions.
 For example, creating a branch for fixing documentation and comments probably isn't a good idea, but creating a branch for developing a comprehensive set of test cases could be useful.
-  - Note: We will use the base branch for your audit when merging into `master`.
+  - Note: We will use the base branch for your audit when merging into `main`.

 2. Choose an IDE or text editor.
   - If you use an IDE with plugins for linting, ensure it uses `flake8`.